aishwaryamishra/robustest_documentation_source/hubapi.rst

 **Steps for set up and execution:**

-**1.** Obtain the latest version of the '*karate-robustest-demo*' folder
+**1.** Obtain the latest version of the '*Karate-API-Testing*' zip file from your RobusTest Point of Contact

-   * On request, RobusTest provides you with a special Karate folder as a zip file.
+   * On request, RobusTest provides you with a custom zip file containing the libraries to run your Karate tests.
-   * Download this zip file.
-   * Unzip the file.
+   * Download and unzip the file.
-   * You will now see a folder called '*karate-robustest-demo*'.
+   * You should see a folder with the name '*Karate-API-Testing*'.

-**2.** On Terminal, go to the folder '*karate-robustest-demo/src/test/java*'.
+**2.** On Terminal, go to the folder '*Karate-API-Testing/src/test/java*'.

 ​
-**3.** Open the file named **reportportal.properties** in edit mode and provide appropriate values for the following fields:
+**3.** Open the file named **reportportal.properties** in edit mode and enter appropriate values for the following fields:
    * **rp.endpoint**

      * this will point to the robustest hub url
-     * it will be of the form: *<RobusTest URL>/v2/hub*
+     * it will be of the form: *<RobusTest URL>/v2/hub e.g. http://devicelab.acme.com/v2/hub*
    * **rp.launch**

-     * You can provide any custom string in this field.
-It will act as an identifier for your API job.
+     * This value will the identifier for your test automation job.
+You can provide any custom string in this field.
-     * All test cases that should be displayed under the same job should have the same value for this field.
+     * All test runs that should be displayed under the same job should have the same value for this field.
    * **rp.project**

-     * This will be the project ID of the RobusTest project in which you will be running your API report jobs
+     * Project ID of the RobusTest project to which you wish to push your API test reports
+   * **rp.description**

+     * Description of the job that you are running the tests under
    * the *accessKey* parameter in **rp.attributesfield**
      * You can get your access key from your profile section on RobusTest
+     * accessKey parameter is specified as a key value pair in rp.attributesfield
+     * Notice the syntax of separating the attributes using semi colon

-**4.** Place your feature files in the *karate-reportportal-demo/src/test/java/features* folder
+**4.** Place your feature files in the *Karate-API-Testing/src/test/java/features* folder

 **5.** Executing your API Tests:
-   * Go to the *karate-reportportal-demo* folder and run the command **mvn clean test​**
+   * Go to the *Karate-API-Testing* folder and run the command **mvn clean test​**
    * This command cleans your 'target' folder and then executes your tests.
    * You should now see a job being executed in the Test Runs page of your RobusTest project.